 Planning an event should be fun, not stressful.
 When renting tents, tables, chairs or decor there are a few things to think about.
 Will the rental company require a large time window for delivery or pickup?
 Does the delivery quote contain a lot of restrictions?
-Will you be charged extra for minor access problems?
+Will there be a charge extra for minor access problems?
 Is a loss damage waiver required?
-Will we be charged extra for water barrels or anchors when renting tents?
+Will there be a extra charge for water barrels or anchors when renting tents?
 Are cancellation requirements and charges unreasonable?

-At LCD Expo we think the answer to all of those question should be a resounding NO!
-We will provide a comprehensive quote and stick to it.
-We don’t like surprise charges and don’t expect you to either.
+At LCD Expo the answer to all of those question is a resounding NO!
+LCD Expo will provide a comprehensive quote and stick to it.
+Surprise charges are never welcome.
 It’s your event, have fun with it!

 After a long cold winter it’s time to start planning your outdoor parties and events.
 We have the tables, chairs and a variety of tent sizes to fit your needs.
 We also have portable flooring to protect your grass and to keep your guests above the damp or dusty ground.